siimon/prom-client/README.md

 });
 ```

+The content-type prometheus expects is also exported as a constant, both on the `register` and from the main file of this project, called `contentType`.

 ### Garbage Collection

 To avoid dependencies in this module, GC stats are kept outside of it.
 If you want GC stats, you can use https://github.com/SimenB/node-prometheus-gc-stats